pydraw/pydraw/README_pypi.md

 ## DIY
 If you want to build your own version of pydraw, just fork this repository and run `python -m build` in the terminal.
 You should get a release/ directory with a pydraw.py held dearly within it.
-(As well as a `pydraw.py` file in the `compiled/` directory!)
+To build a pydraw.py file you should run `python tools/compile.py` in the main directory, then you'll find a `pydraw.py` file in the `compiled/` directory!

 ---

 ### A Big Thanks To:
-- Barry Lindler (An incredible person with a brain that can bench 345lbs and a heart of gold)
+- Barry Lindler (An incredible person and a good friend)
   - Follow this man on Twitter: [@barrylindler](https://twitter.com/barrylindler)
 - Whatever geniuses came up with the crossing number algorithm, and the line-segment orientation algorithm
 - Schrödinger for his cat obsession